-11 Old-School School Items Everyone Forgets
+11 Old-School Classroom Items Everyone Forgets

-When’s the last time you saw an overhead projector?
+When's the last time you saw an overhead projector?
+Take a trip down memory lane with these old-school school items.

 Vintage Chalk Holder